History That Doesn't SuckHistory

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-This Is the story of the Revolution’s new hot spot: the South.
+This is the story of the Harlem Renaissance.

 Connect with us on HTDSpodcast.com and